penumbra-zone/penumbra/docs/protocol/src/protocol/action_descriptions/spend.md

 * Spend authorization randomizer used for generating the randomized spend authorization key $\alpha \isin \mathbb F_r$
 * Spend authorization key $ak \isin \mathbb G$
 * Nullifier deriving key $nk \isin \mathbb F_q$
-* Merkle proof of inclusion for the note commitment, consisting of a `u64` position and an authentication path consisting of 72 $\mathbb F_q$ elements (3 siblings each per 24 levels)
+* Merkle proof of inclusion for the note commitment, consisting of a position `pos` and an authentication path consisting of 72 $\mathbb F_q$ elements (3 siblings each per 24 levels)

 And the corresponding public inputs: